The Bristol-Myers Squibb Children's Hospital

 The Bristol-Myers Squibb Children's Hospital at Robert Wood Johnson University Hospital (BMSCH) is a freestanding, 89-bed pediatric acute care children's hospital adjacent to RWJUH.
 It is affiliated with both Robert Wood Johnson Medical School and the neighboring PSE&G Children's Specialized Hospital, and is one of three children's hospitals in the RWJBarnabas Health network.
-The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout New Jersey and features an ACS verified level II pediatric trauma center.
+The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout New Jersey and features an ACS verified level I pediatric trauma center.
 Its regional pediatric intensive-care unit and neonatal intensive care units serve the Central New Jersey region.

 History

 Before the construction of the new children's hospital, pediatric services were provided at pediatric units within RWJUH, a "hospital within the hospital."
 These units were referred to as The Children's Hospital at RWJUH and featured 70 pediatric beds.
 In 1997, RWJ announced that a dedicated children's hospital would be constructed next to the adult hospital campus.

 In 1999 it was announced that the name for the new hospital would be "The Bristol-Myers Squibb Children's Hospital" after the pharmaceutical company donated $5 million to the hospital.

 Groundbreaking for the new dedicated children's hospital building occurred in June, 1998.

 The hospital opened January, 2007 at a cost of $39 million.
 The hospital originally consisted of 5 floors and 125,000 square feet of space and 68 patient beds.
 When the hospital opened it was New Jersey's only freestanding children's hospital.

 In 2004 a partnership between Morgan Stanley Children's Hospital of NewYork-Presbyterian and BMSCH to help with the creation of a pediatric heart surgery and cardiology program.

 In 2005, the hospital extended up 3 floors adding 63,000 square feet of space for another $20 million.
 The hospital did not close during the expansion and remained operational.

 In 2007, Bristol Myers Squibb Children's Hospital at RWJUH was joined by the PSE&G Children's Specialized Hospital and the Child Health Institute of New Jersey (RWJMS) to create the first pediatric medical campus in New Jersey, with pediatric acute care, rehabilitation, and research were combined on one campus.

 In 2007, the hospital opened up a new unit named the "Center for Immune System Disorders and Infectious Diseases" to care for pediatric patients with immune system disorders or infectious diseases.
 The unit was funded from a $5 million donation from Bristol Myers Squibb pharmaceuticals.

 The back of Bristol-Myers Squibb Children's Hospital.